Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 - An alternative simple system can be found at [kiwiIRC.com](https://kiwiirc.com/client/irc.oftc.net/hot)
 - Further info on using IRC with OpenStreetMap may be found at [OSM Wiki IRC](http://wiki.openstreetmap.org/wiki/Irc)
 - Alternatively use an IRC client of your choice (Server=irc.oftc.net, and channel=#hot)

+#### Leaving a Project question / comment / contacting the Project creator

+Using the "Comments" tab for the project you can see other users' questions and comments and leave one of your own.
+You can also click the "Contact Project Manager" link and that will automatically direct your comment/question to the project creator.

+All comments are public and it is not real time, live chat, use the IRC option above for realtime chat.

+![TM comments][]

 ### Editing hints and tips